zayne-labs/call-api/README.md

 **Key takeaways**:

-- Automatic Cancellation: When multiple requests are made to the same URL in quick succession, `callApi` automatically cancels any pending previous requests, allowing only the latest request to proceed.
+- *Automatic Cancellation*: When multiple requests are made to the same URL in quick succession, `callApi` automatically cancels any pending previous requests, allowing only the latest request to proceed.
-- Race Condition Prevention: This mechanism eliminates race conditions that can occur when rapid, successive API calls are made, such as during fast typing in a search input, button clicks, etc.
+- *Race Condition Prevention*: This mechanism eliminates race conditions that can occur when rapid, successive API calls are made, such as during fast typing in a search input, button clicks, etc.
-- Ideal for React Hooks: This feature is particularly useful when `callApi` is used within React's useEffect hook or similar scenarios where component updates might trigger multiple API calls.
+- *Ideal for React Hooks*: This feature is particularly useful when `callApi` is used within React's useEffect hook or similar scenarios where component updates might trigger multiple API calls.
-- Configurable: If you prefer to handle request management differently, you can disable this feature by setting `{ cancelRedundantRequests: false }` in the fetch options.
+- *Configurable*: If you prefer to handle request management differently, you can disable this feature by setting `{ cancelRedundantRequests: false }` in the fetch options.
 No pressure 👌.
-- Manual Cancellation: You can manually cancel ongoing requests to a specific URL using the cancel method attached to `callApi`.
+- *Manual Cancellation*: You can manually cancel ongoing requests to a specific URL using the cancel method attached to `callApi`.
 You can also pass an abort controller signal to `callApi` (just like with fetch) as an option and abort the request when you want to.

 Using `callApi.cancel`: